jontromanab/sq_grasp/sq_fitting/README.md

 ![eq2](https://cloud.githubusercontent.com/assets/3790876/24290336/3526a5d4-104a-11e7-91fe-19322148df95.png)

+![mirrored_scene](https://user-images.githubusercontent.com/3790876/31579797-56f111b6-b0fb-11e7-83e6-fa12f174346f.jpg)
 It creates a mirrored view of the objects on the occluded side.
-The estimation of superquadric fitting is noticably better that without mirroring.
+The estimation of superquadric fitting is noticably better than without mirroring.
-![mirrored_scene](https://user-images.githubusercontent.com/3790876/31579797-56f111b6-b0fb-11e7-83e6-fa12f174346f.jpg)
 The colored sections are the points created by the algorithm, which are mirrored version of the point cloud of the objects.

 ![mirroring](https://user-images.githubusercontent.com/3790876/31579800-6663af28-b0fb-11e7-810a-f8f49a1d88c0.jpg)